OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 • Apache Pinot: An open-source distributed columnar storage engine that provides low-latency querying capabilities for real-time analytics with high scalability and fault tolerance

-• Confluent Platform: managed streaming platform built on Apache Kafka and Apache Flink that provides additional features, management tools, and integrations to support large-scale streaming data pipelines and stream processing.
+• Confluent data streaming platform: managed streaming platform built on Apache Kafka and Apache Flink that provides additional features, management tools, and integrations to support large-scale streaming data pipelines and stream processing.

 • Google Cloud Dataflow: managed Apache Beam service